bachan/articles/ab_testing_in_tiki_search_1/README.md

 For the purpose of this article we will define our "view" event as an impression of a single product made within the search results.
 Our "click" event will be defined as a click on one of the previously impressed results.
 And the CTR (for a given customer) will be defined as count of all their "click" events divided by count of all their "view" events.

 A naive approach to interpret A/B test results would be to simply compare the average CTR of old and new ranking formula directly and consider the bigger CTR as the "winner".
-The problem here, though, is that the resulting CTRs will most likely be different even if we didn’t change the ranking formula at all.
+The problem here, though, is that the resulting CTRs will most likely be different even if we didn't change the ranking formula at all.
 Different customers have different click behaviour and with such "random" process we will never end up having the same average CTR for the same ranking formula.

 Historically we had seen differences in average CTR going up to 2-3% even if the ranking formula behind both test variants was the same.
 This presumably small difference can actually make a lot of extra money for the company, if it is "truly" there, so we want our testing process to be sensitive to the true changes even smaller than that and throw away all the cases where the improvement was not "truly" there.
 This means that a direct CTR comparison approach cannot be used.

 ## Statistical Tests

-There’s a number of known ways to solve this comparison problem, they are called "statistical tests".
+There's a number of known ways to solve this comparison problem, they are called "statistical tests".

-Let’s define a hypotesis that the CTR distribution of the old ranking model is the same as the CTR distribution of the new ranking model and call it a null hypotesis (H0).
-Let’s also define an alternative hypotesis (H1) that they are different.
+Let's define a hypotesis that the CTR distribution of the old ranking model is the same as the CTR distribution of the new ranking model and call it a null hypotesis (H0).
+Let's also define an alternative hypotesis (H1) that they are different.
 A statistical test can perform a calculation over the two distributions and as a result - provide a p-value (probability value), which estimates how likely it is that you would see the difference described by this test statistic if the H0 was true (meaning the actual distributions were the same).
 It might be hard to understand in theory, but we will show more on this later with examples.

 The most commonly used statistical tests in the industry are:
 - [T-Test](https://en.wikipedia.org/wiki/Student%27s_t-test)